 How we tested these sofas

-Each sofa went through the same weeknight routine—laptop work, long TV sessions, and a few short naps—then I repeated the cycle with Marcus, Carlos, and Mia rotating in.
-We noted how much effort it took to move and place each piece, how warm it felt over a few hours, how support changed over time, early durability cues (frame stability and cushion recovery), how well it fit real floor plans, how annoying upkeep felt after normal use, and whether the listing price made sense for the trade-offs.
+Each listing went through the same hands-on weeknight rotation: laptop work, long TV sessions, and a few short naps, with Marcus, Carlos, and Mia cycling in.
+We tracked how hard it was to move and place each piece, how warm it felt after a few hours, how support changed over time, early durability cues like frame stability and cushion recovery, how well it fit real floor plans, how annoying upkeep felt after normal use, and whether the asking price matched the trade-offs.

 WANNASOFA: Our testing experience